felipendc/vicyos_music_player_flutter/README.md

 - The Dark UI theme is based on [CodeForAny - Music App Tutorial](https://youtube.com/playlist?list=PLzcRC7PA0xWRXGSJZOyD5_SXyGIRt6VFr)

 - Shoutout to the Flutter community for their support and resources.

-## Contact

-If you have any questions or suggestions regarding the Car Control Dashboard app, feel free to contact us at: